mohdali-dev/splitit/README.md

 ## 📱 Progressive Web App (PWA) Features

-splitit. is installable and works offline:
+Splitit. is installable and works offline:

 ✅ Add to Home Screen prompt
 ✅ Offline-first with localStorage persistence